AnirudhG07/plugins-yazi/README.md

 ## Installation

-To install any plugin from this repository, you can run the following command -
+To install any plugin(`<plugin-name>.yazi`) from this repository, you can run the following command -

 ```
 ya pack -a AnirudhG07/plugins-yazi:<plugin-name>